giuseppeporcelli/huggingface-deploy-pytorch-sagemaker/README.md

-# huggingface-deploy-pytorch-sagemaker
+# Deploy HuggingFace PyTorch models to Amazon SageMaker

-Examples on how to deploy HF PyTorch models to Amazon SageMaker
+Examples on how to deploy HF PyTorch models to Amazon SageMaker.